kamalhussain/kamalhussain.github.io/_posts/2017-12-01-ip-namespacing.md

 Two options were considered.
 * Attach a physical interface to a namespace
-* Use veth to connect host bridge to the namespace
+* Use a veth pair to connect host bridge to the namespace

 ## Setup
 AWS supports creating VMs with two interfaces.
 This requires creating two distinct subnets.
-When you launch a VM, there will be an option to configure two interfaces and attach correct subnets.
+When you launch a VM, there will be an option to configure two interfaces and attach to correct subnets.
 The interfaces on the configured VM should look like the following:

 ```
 eth0      Link encap:Ethernet  HWaddr 02:28:6E:88:AB:02